andrewcnorman/school-resources-site/README.md

 This repository contains xhtml files for a mini-website providing an interface to resources written to support learners.
-These were written by Andrew C. Norman (Teacher of Physics, Bishop Heber High School).
+These were written by Andrew C. Norman (Physics Department, Radley College).

 License
 -------